jackryan135/beauty-vault/README.md

 - Inspired by Sephora's elegant design language
 - Built with Next.js, TypeScript, and Tailwind CSS
 - AI integration powered by Google Gemini
+- Created by Jack Ryan for Olivia's Beauty Vault

 ## 🎉 Success!